ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ```bash
 dotnet test
 ```
-### what is tested
+### What is tested
 The razor tests consist of one class, **IntegrationTest.cs**.
 The class creates a local instance of our web application using the [WebApplicationFactory class](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1?view=aspnetcore-8.0).
-With this we can test that our applications ui functions as we expect before we deploy it to azure.
-The test include, testing 32 Cheeps per page, ordering of Cheeps by date and the functionality of dynamic buttons.
+With this we can test that our applications UI functions as we expect, before we deploy it to azure.
+The test include testing 32 Cheeps per page, ordering of Cheeps by date and the functionality of dynamic buttons.

 ## Playwright.tests
 To run the test first download playwright with the following command